G7 says concerned about tensions in the East and South China Seas

 "We strongly oppose the use of intimidation, coercion or force, as well as any unilateral actions that seek to change the status quo, such as large-scale land reclamation," the G7 leaders said, without naming countries.

-China has been criticised for extensive reclamation work and moves to turn submerged rocks into man-made structures.
+China has been criticized for extensive reclamation work and moves to turn submerged rocks into man-made structures.

 (Reporting by Michelle Martin; Editing by Gareth Jones)